ssola/enabler/README.md

 ```

-But now image that we need to display only to 10% of our test-users group.
-We can do it easily adding more than one filter to the feature like this:
+But now imagine that we need to display only to a bigger amount (10%) of our test-users group in a particular date range.
+We can do it easily adding more than one filter to the feature filter chain, like this:

 ```php
 $identity = new Enabler\Identity(MyUserClass::getUserId(), MyUserClass::getGroup());